While looking in the online articles from anythink library,

 Similarities

--Both articles believe they are revealing the “newer science” behind what influences people more genes vs. environment.
+-Both articles believe they are revealing the “newer science”

 -They both are trying to figure out how where we get our behavioral traits from.